reonmgr/my-princess-sandhya/README.md

 <h2>A message for you 🌹</h2>

 <p>
-Babyy💗 I made this little world just for you.
+Babyy💗 I made this little world for you.
 <br><br>
 No matter how far we are, you are always close to my heart.
 Thank you for bringing happiness into my life.